 An eye exam usually involves these steps:

-- First, you'll be asked about your medical history and any vision problems you might be experiencing.
+- You'll be asked about your medical history and any vision problems you might be experiencing.

-Part of the examination, such as taking your medical history and the initial eye test, may be performed by a technician who assists your doctor.
+Part of the examination, such as taking your medical history and the initial eye test, may be performed by a clinical assistant.

 Several different tests may be performed during the eye exam.
 The tests are designed to check your vision and to examine the appearance and function of all parts of your eyes.